Introduction

 method accepts a &str

-struct now meets the requirements of the CacheManager
+struct now meets the requirements of both the CacheManager

 Supporting an HTTP Client